 Before diving deeper into any troubleshooting procedures, you’ll need to understand the basic reasons why your VPN may be experiencing connectivity issues.
 The following are some of the most common reasons why your NordVPN app may be refusing to connect.

-Outdated apps: if you haven’t updated your VPN app over a long period of time, you should try to do so not only to enhance your protection but also to help you access fixes to bugs that may have plagued older versions.
+Outdated app.
+If you haven’t updated your VPN app over a long period of time, you should try to do so not only to enhance your protection but also to help you access fixes to bugs that may have plagued older versions.

-Country restrictions: if you’re connecting from a country with VPN restrictions, VPN providers usually have their specific instructions on what to do in order to connect successfully.
+Country restrictions.
+If you’re connecting from a country with VPN restrictions, VPN providers usually have their specific instructions on what to do in order to connect successfully.
 Some may require you to install the app before you arrive in such countries.
-NordVPN has specific configurations that will allow you successfully connect the VPN when you’re in certain locations with restrictions including Hong Kong.
+NordVPN has specific configurations that will allow you to successfully connect the VPN when you’re in certain locations with restrictions, such as China.

 - Unable to access websites